nimacode/telegram-group-data-fetcher/README.md

 * state: Keeps track of the last scanned message for each group

 📦 Output
-All data is stored locally in users.db and can be exported or analyzed however you like (e.g., to CSV or Excel).
+All data is stored locally in telegram.db and can be exported or analyzed however you like (e.g., to CSV or Excel).

 📝 License
 MIT License